samiravelar/cloudrail-si-node-sdk/examples/unified-bucket-cloud-storage/README.md

 # Unified Bucket Cloud Storage example

-This is a example that shows how you can use the [CloudRail Unified Bucket Cloud Storage API](https://cloudrail.com/integrations/interfaces/BusinessCloudStorage;platformId=Nodejs) to integrate different Bucket Cloud Storage services in one application.
+This is an example that shows how you can use the [CloudRail Unified Bucket Cloud Storage API](https://cloudrail.com/integrations/interfaces/BusinessCloudStorage;platformId=Nodejs) to integrate different Bucket Cloud Storage services in one application.
 It is a simple command-line program that makes it possible to display, create and delete buckets and to list, download and delete files.

 ## Prerequisites